rcarvello/mysqlreflection/README.md

 It's extracted from my PHP Web MVC Framework

-An auto generated MySQL class provides the following services:
+An auto generated PHP class provides the following services for a MySQL table:

 - A constructor for managing a fetched table’s row or for a adding a new one
 - Management for both single or composite Primary Keys